modrisb/chirp/README.md

   };
 }

 Device information is used only for visualization, entities describe sensor details - how they are integrated into HA. value_template defines sensor value extraction rules from device payload and possible conversions (like converting to int/float and applying needed factors).
 Integration type is needed for MQTT to implement proper processing together with device class definition.

+## Add-on version
+See https://github.com/modrisb/chirpha for add-on version of this integration.

 ## Credits
 [ChirpStack](https://chirpstack.io/) : open-source LoRaWAN Network Server<br>